Hattula: Manor culture

 Hattula is also distinguished by its manor culture, with several historic estates such as Ahlbacka, Ellilä, Metsänkylä, Lepaa, Lahdentaka, Suontaka, and Vesunta.
 The Vesunta Manor was once the personal property of King of Sweden Gustav Vasa.
 Lahdentaka Manor has one of the oldest English landscape gardens in Finland.
 The founder of Nokia Fredrik Idestam was born at Lahdentaka Manor.
 Suontaka Manor breeds organic cattle, and it was the first farm in Finland, which bred Ayrshire cattle.
-The region's historical significance is further evidenced by the Iron Age Tenhola Castle Mountain and numerous archaeological finds.
 The historic Hämeen Härkätie road, an ancient trade route connecting Hämeenlinna to Turku, passes through parts of the municipality in the villages of Kivijoki and Kouvala.

-King Gustav Vasa of Sweden founded Helsinki in 1550.
-The Vesunta Manor was the king's private property.
-He ordered the peasants of Vesunta Manor to go to Helsinki to build the city's first buildings.

-Vesunta Manor later passed from Gustav Vasa to the noble Tawast family.
-Vesunta Manor was also called Vesunta Castle, as it was a three-story stone castle with hundreds of windows.
-At the height of its power, Vesunta was the wealthiest manor in Finland.
-The upkeep of the stone castle was neglected during the Great Northern War and afterwards.
-In the late 19th century, the owner of Vesunta Manor had the castle ruins demolished.
-Local residents opposed the demolition because it was a historically valuable landmark in Finland.

 In the nature of Hattula, one can encounter pheasants.
 In particular, the Aulanko and Vanajanlinna manors in Hämeenlinna introduced pheasants into the wild so that the manors' hunting parties could go pheasant hunting.
 The pheasant population in Hattula is partly due to businessman Karl Fazer, as he donated pheasants to the owner of Vanajanlinna, business magnate Carl Wilhelm Rosenlew.

 In 2024, the Wesunda Dressage equestrian center was opened by entrepreneur Heidi Taipale in the area of Vesunta Manor.
 The equestrian center features modern horse stables, an indoor riding arena and riding hall, and a competition arena meeting international standards.

 Education

 Hattula has four daycare centers, and the municipality provides preschool education.
 Hattula has five primary schools and one lower secondary school.
 The schools are Juteini School, Parola School, Parola Joint School, Lepaa School, Pekola School, and Nihattula School.
 Hattula also has Parola Upper Secondary School.
 The municipality is also home to Häme Vocational Institute, Vanajavesi Community College, and the Sibelius Institute, which focuses on music and dance.

 At Häme Vocational Institute, one can study the production of liqueurs, country wines, craft beers, carbonated alcoholic beverages, and distilled spirits.
 Degrees can be completed in Lepaa.

 At Häme University of Applied Sciences' Lepaa campus, one can study bioeconomy, horticulture, and the built environment.
-Degrees can be completed in both Finnish and English.